Wazarr94/haxball_bot_headless/README.md

 ## Level 0

-It's the skeleton for the bot, if you want to start building your own bot alone, it's what you need to start your project.
+It's the skeleton for the bot, if you want to start building your own bot, it's what you need to start your project.

 ## Level 1